Understanding Cresthill Academy Tuition

 It’s important to clarify exactly what’s included in the tuition fee.
 Some centers may charge extra for things like diapers, wipes, formula, or even art supplies.
 Others might have separate activity fees for special events or enrichment classes.
 At Cresthill Academy, we include organic, all-natural meals and snacks in our tuition, which is a major benefit for busy parents.
 When comparing centers, make a list of what is and isn’t included.
 A slightly higher tuition at a center that includes more services might actually be the more economical choice in the long run, saving you both time and money.

-What to Watch For: Hidden Fees
+How to Spot Potential Hidden Fees

 No one likes surprise charges, so it’s smart to ask about any other potential fees upfront.
 Common ones include late pickup fees, which can be charged by the minute, or fees for late tuition payments.
 Some centers may also require you to pay to hold your child’s spot if you take a long vacation.
 Asking about these policies ahead of time helps you understand the center’s rules and avoid unexpected costs.
 Exploring all your options for alleviating financial strain, from employer benefits to government programs, can also help you manage your overall childcare expenses more effectively.